 Here are some things you should do at the start of the quest to make things easier later on.

-- Save candy to evolve a Grimer, Magnemite, Drowzee, and a Scyther.
+- Begin saving candy to evolve a Grimer, Magnemite, Drowzee, and Scyther.

-- Save 2 incubators for Stage 2 where you'll have to hatch 3 eggs.
+- Save two incubators for Stage 2 where you'll have to hatch three eggs.

 Stage 1: Easy as Pie

-I'm just going to go ahead and assume you don't need any tips or advice on how to complete this one.
-Pokestops have a 5 minute timer if you need to spin just couple over and over.
+I'm going to assume you don't need any tips or advice on how to complete these tasks.
+Pokéstops have a five-minute timer if you need to spin one over and over.

 Stage 2: Easy Again

-If you have spare incubators now is a good time to use them.
-If not just try to land yourself a bunch of 2km or 5km eggs.
-You can't discard eggs or otherwise control whether you get a 2km, 5km, or 10km egg.
-However, you can avoid 7km eggs but not claiming friend gifts while you have open egg spaces.
+- Hatch 3 Eggs: If you have spare incubators, now is a good time to use them.
+If you don't have any, try to land yourself a bunch of 2 km or 5 km eggs.
+You can't discard eggs or otherwise control what type of eggs you get.
+However, you can avoid 7 km eggs by not claiming friend gifts while you have open egg spaces.